Treating gum & periodontal disease in Airdrie, AB.

 Recognizing & Treating Gum Disease

 Gum disease is more common than you might think.
-Whenever the gums are sore or infected, it’s likely that the culprit is gum disease.
-You will usually soon know if you have gum disease as there are some signs that are pretty obvious.
+Whenever the gums are sore or infected, it’s likely the culprit is gum disease.
+The signs you may have gum disease are often quite obvious.

 What is the cause of gum disease?